ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 Short version - `backup-now`

-Initiated an on-demand backup on the deployment.
+Initiates an on-demand backup on the deployment.
 The command polls the running backup and exits when it is completed.

 ```
 ibmcloud cdb deployment-backup-now <deployment name or CRN> [--nowait] [--json]